morkro/happy-plants/README.md

 _Happy Plants_ is a web application which wants to help you keeping your plants happy!

-_This is a personal project of mine to help me keeping track of all the plants I have and still in active development._
+_This is a personal project of mine to help me keeping track of all the plants I have and still in active development.
+There is currently no desktop version, only mobile.
+Desktop is planned, but for now focus is on mobile._

 ## Features
 This project is currently still very early in development and only has a bare minimum set of features.
 So far, you can: